-There are five options in the What to Edit section of the Files tab:
+There are five options in this tab:

-File Format: Sets the file type you wish to create: PSD, TIFF, or JPEG.
-If you wish to use a layered workflow, you must choose PSD.
+- File Format: Sets the file type you wish to create: PSD, TIFF, or JPEG.
+If you wish to use a layered workflow, you must choose PSD. - Color Space: Sets the default color space when opening a copy of a file; the list includes Adobe RGB 1998, Apple RGB (MacOS), sRGB, ProPhoto RGB, or ColorMatch RGB.
+(If you imported a profile for use in the General preferences, it will also be available here.)